nosas/blog/minimax_mancala/article.md

 1. A boolean value of whether the player can go again (re-turn)

 In addition to the game simulator, I wrote an Agent class so I could play against bots using various Mancala strategies.
-So far, the bots only strategies are: random, minimax, and minimax with alpha-beta pruning.
+So far, the bots' strategies are random, minimax, and minimax with alpha-beta pruning.

-Additional strategies could be also implemented - such as maximize re-turns, prioritize captures, prevent captures - but we're focusing on minimax in this article.
+Additional strategies could be also implemented - such as maximizing re-turns, prioritizing captures, prevent captures - but we're focusing on minimax in this article.
 In the future, I plan on using OpenAI Gym to simulate a bot tournament and find the strongest Mancala strategy.

 ---
 ## Mancala game tree

-The minimax agent creates game trees by iterating over all its own possible moves, simluating the opponent's move in response, and repeating the process until it reaches its maximum search depth.
+The minimax agent creates game trees by iterating over all its possible moves, simulating the opponent's move in response, and repeating the process until it reaches its maximum search depth.

 Large game trees are created throughout the game - especially when each player's pits are full of seeds, such as the beginning of the game - due to Mancala's branching factor of 6.
 Recall that the number of terminal nodes requiring evaluations is equal to `b`<sup>`d`</sup>, where `b` is the branching factor (number of possible actions in that game state) and `d` is the algorithm's search depth.

 Each player begins with 6 possible moves, or a branching factor, `b`, of 6.
 The minimax Agent's default depth variable, `d`, is set to 3.
-Therefore, at the beginning of the game there are a total of 6<sup>3</sup>, or 216, terminal nodes requiring heuristic evaluations before the bot makes its first move.
+Therefore, at the beginning of the game, there are a total of 6<sup>3</sup>, or 216, terminal nodes requiring heuristic evaluations before the bot makes its first move.

 If we increase the depth of the search to 8, we have 6<sup>8</sup> - or 1,679,616 - heuristic evaluations.
 Bumping the depth up once again to 9 requires 10,077,696 evaluations.